APY/APYDataGridBundle/Resources/doc/grid_configuration.md

 This mass action calls the delete method of the source.

+**Notes**:
-**Note**: The primary field of the grid must be the same that the primary key of your source.
+`The primary field of the grid must be the same that the primary key of your source.
+Don't use this mass action with the 'one' Entity or Document of a one-to-many relation.`

 ## Add row actions

 A row action is an action performed only on the current row.
-It's represented by a route to a controller with the identifiant of the row.
+It's represented by a route to a controller with the identifier of the row.

 Row actions are all put in the same new action column at the last position of the grid.